Southern Arizona Patients with Complications from Retrievable IVC Filters

-"Cardiovascular Interventional Radiology" released a study in 2012 which demonstrated that 100 percent of the Cook filters perforated the study participant’s venal wall to some degree within 71 days of implantation.
+"Cardiovascular Interventional Radiology" released a study in 2012 which demonstrated that 100% of the Cook filters perforated the study participant’s venal wall to some degree within 71 days of implantation.
 The report stated that they expected the perforation would worsen over time.

-The FDA issued warning letters to Bard on multiple occassions listing violations like failure to report complications and adverse events, illegally selling altered and misbranded filters, an inadequate testing procedures.
+The FDA issued warning letters to Bard on multiple occasions, listing violations like failure to report complications and adverse events, illegally selling altered and misbranded filters, and inadequate testing procedures.
 The FDA also sent out advisory letters to doctors in 2010 and again in 2014 urging them to remove these devices as soon as the danger of clotting had passed.

 Southern Arizona Surgeons Continue to use IVC Filters

 Use of these filters continues to increase despite FDA warnings and effective options.
 In the U.S., in 1979, some 2,000 IVC filters were implanted, while in 2007, that number was nearly 167,000.
 It reached over 250,000 in 2012.